-As a generation of Michelles, Melissas, Rhiannons and Carolines can tell you, contemporary music is a powerful influence when it comes to naming babies.
+Contemporary music is a powerful influence in society — yes, even in baby names.
+Just ask the whole generation of Michelles, Melissas, Rhiannons and Carolines over here.
 Having a child named after a song provides a touchstone to that time and place when that piece of music touched you.
 As we watch the Grammy Awards handed out this year, it’s not only a good chance for some of us to see our favorite stars and catch up on the great artists we hadn’t necessarily noticed all year.
 It’s also an opportunity to pick up some new baby name inspirations.

 With the exception of Lizzo’s “Jerome,” there weren’t a lot of songs featuring names nominated for Grammys this year.
-But as we sifted through the nominees, we found many singers whose names might wind up trending on upcoming baby name lists.
+But as we sifted through the nominees and winners, we found many singers whose names might wind up trending on upcoming baby name lists.
 Billie Eilish, for instance, is already becoming a popular prospective baby name.

 “Billie Eilish is doing for the name what Billie Holiday didn’t, and Ariana has really catapulted that name to stardom,” Nameberry cofounder Pamela Redmond Satran told SheKnows.
 “Also Zayn Malik (both names) has been huge in recent years.”